 Get on the path to results today.

-Most bankruptcy clients are suffering from life changes (such as divorce,or death of a loved one), medical debt, loss of employment, or other hardships.
+We help the honest but unfortunate debtor.
+Most bankruptcy clients are suffering from life changes (such as divorce, or death of a loved one), medical debt, loss of employment, or other hardships.
 We offer a free initial consultation where we carefully evaluate your individual financial situation, discuss alternatives ranging from debt re-organization, asset protection, and if necessary bankruptcy.

 We can stop creditor harassment immediately.
 We can stop most foreclosures, repossessions, lawsuits, and garnishments.
 You will be able to focus on your job and family again.